 The majority of trusted physicians, surgeons, obstetricians, dentists and all other medical professionals are in their profession because they wish to help people.
-Unfortunately, these trusted medical professionals are human just like anybody else; however, when they make a mistake during a medical procedure it can lead to catastrophic injuries or even the wrongful death of the patient.
+Unfortunately, these trusted medical professionals are human, and sometimes make mistakes.
+When these medical professionals make a mistake during a medical procedure it can lead to catastrophic injuries or even the wrongful death of the patient.

 A birth injury is any physical trauma sustained by a mother or her newborn child during labor and delivery.
 Birth injuries can be mild or severe, ranging from insignificant bruising to permanent disabilities.
 Birth injuries are caused by a variety of factors.
 For example, large or premature babies are more likely to suffer birth injuries than children who weigh less than 8 pounds, 13 ounces or children who are born on time.
 Additionally, prolonged labor and breech births are more likely to result in birth injuries.